 USDA |

+If GUS “Accept” is received, loans do not require lender to obtain additional credit documentation for derogatory credit.
+W&V layering risk policy may apply.
 Manual Underwrites require any applicant with a foreclosure or pre-foreclosure activity in the previous 36 months, Chapter 7 Bankruptcy discharged in the previous 36 months, Chapter 13 Bankruptcy that has yet to complete repayment or has completed repayment within the previous 12 months, and/or late mortgage payments in the most recent 12 months must submit all supporting evidence along with the credit waiver regardless of credit score.
 The lender must document the compensating factors as well as the rationale that was applied in the course of making a decision to approve the loan in their permanent loan file. |

 ||